COMMENT: Roma civil society can learn from both mistakes and local successes to make inclusion work

 However, Trehan noted that this time the framework has stronger targets and indicators, with an aim to cut the poverty gap between Roma and non-Roma in the EU by 50%.
 She also noted that it alludes to intersectionality, an appreciation that exclusion can happen across areas beyond race, such as gender, disability and income, and be interconnected, thus requiring tailored and nuanced strategies to address it.

-Reference is also made in the framework to antigypsyism, and Gwendolyn Albert, a pro-Roma activist based in the Czech Republic, said she hoped the racist mindset of European society could be reorientated through cultural promotion by bodies such as the European Institute for Roma Arts and Culture (ERIAC), which could work in tandem with effective socio-economic inclusion strategies to eradicate racist stereotypes about the Roma.
+Reference is also made in the framework to anti-gypsyism, and Gwendolyn Albert, a pro-Roma activist based in the Czech Republic, said she hoped the racist mindset of European society could be reorientated through cultural promotion by bodies such as the European Institute for Roma Arts and Culture (ERIAC), which could work in tandem with effective socio-economic inclusion strategies to eradicate racist stereotypes about the Roma.

 Albert argued that such cultural work needs to avoid the romanticism of narrow forms of cultural representation and provide a showcase for new and innovative expressions of Roma identity in the 21st century.
 Indeed, one of the guests, prominent American anthropologist Carol Silverman, argued that it was in the realm of culture that anti-Romani stereotypes and tropes can be challenged most effectively, with the increased visibility of Romani cultural entrepreneurs.